Alhemo

 The European Medicines Agency therefore decided that Alhemo’s benefits are greater than its risks and that it can be authorised for use in the EU.

-The company that markets Alhemo will provide educational materials for healthcare professionals expected to use the medicine with information on its safety, including the potential risk of thromboembolic events and the need to monitor patients for signs and symptoms.
-Patients will also receive a guide as well as a card that they should carry with them.
+The company marketing Alhemo will provide healthcare professionals with educational materials on its safety, including the potential risk of thromboembolic events and the need to monitor patients for signs and symptoms.
+Patients will also receive a guide and a card that they should always carry with them.

 Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Alhemo have also been included in the summary of product characteristics and the package leaflet.